-- Discover the biologic basis and the principles underlying the detection, diagnosis, staging, grading and prevention of cancers, including: lymphoma/leukemia, breast cancer, prostate cancer and skin cancer.
+- Discover the pathobiologic basis and principles underlying the detection, diagnosis, staging, grading and prevention of cancer, including lymphoma/leukemia/myeloma, breast cancer, prostate cancer and skin cancer.

-- Describe the mechanistic basis of cancer treatment, including: surgical resection, chemotherapy, radiation, hormonal ablation, molecular target therapy, immunotherapy, tumor vaccines and personalized medicine approaches.
+- Describe the mechanistic basis of cancer treatment, including surgical resection, chemotherapy, hematopoietic stem cell transplant, radiation, hormonal ablation, molecular target therapy, immunotherapy, tumor vaccines and personalized medicine approaches.

 - Recognize oncologic emergencies and discuss palliative care of cancer patients.